No one is happier to see you than your dog. They are the ultimate companions, keeping us active and social, and simply making us feel better.

-But beyond the ways they improve our quality of life, there are some amazing facts about dogs that will help us better understand and take care of our furry family members.
+Beyond enhancing our quality of life, there are some fascinating facts about dogs that can help us understand and care for our furry family members even better.

 1. Storms can actually physically hurt dogs